tbela99/css/docs/query.md

 ### Attributes Filters

 Nodes can be filtered using attributes.
-An attributes is contained inside \[ and \].
+An attribute is contained inside \[ and \].
 An attribute name starts with '@'.
 Attributes are attribute name (which are @name and @value) or function filter

 - @name: this attribute designates either the node selector, the @atRule name or the css declaration name